 How to Keep the Smell Down

 Your RV has an exterior air vent pipe extending from the wastewater tanks.
 This pipe may occasionally emit odors, but it is an unfortunate necessity.
-Keeping your wastewater tanks purged and routinely cleaning them can cut down on this smell.
+Keeping your wastewater tanks purged and routinely cleaned can cut down on this smell.

 If you are experiencing bad odors inside the RV, there are a few things you can do to eliminate those odors.

 First, check to make sure your sinks have a P-trap drain under the bowls.
-These are designed to collect a small amount of water that will block bad-smelling air from rising out of the wastewater tanks into your RV.
+These are designed to collect a small amount of water that will block bad-smelling air from rising out of the wastewater tanks and into your vehicle.

 Check to make sure your drains are not clogged.
 Clogs in your toilet and sinks can decay and emit odors.

-Thoroughly clean your toilet and check the seals behind or under the toilet.
+Thoroughly clean your toilet and check the seals behind or underneath it.
 Faulty wax seals can allow odors from the black water tank to invade your RV cabin.

 Finally, your bad odor problem may not be plumbing-related.
-Check your RV battery, because particular problems with the battery can cause bad smells that are often mistaken for sewage.
+Check your RV battery, as particular problems with the battery can cause bad smells that are often mistaken for sewage.

-When parking your RV for the winter, follow these steps to protect your RV plumbing.
+When parking your RV for the winter, follow these steps to protect your plumbing.

 - Drain all tanks, including wastewater, potable water, and your hot water tanks.